Whooping cough

 - have early symptoms of a cold or whooping cough and had been in contact with someone beforehand who subsequently had or was likely to have had whooping cough

-Call 999, or contact urgent and emergency care services, if you or your child:
+Call 999, or go to your nearest emergency department if you or your child:

 - have significant difficulty breathing, such as long periods of breathlessness or choking, shallow breathing, periods where breathing stops, or dusky, blue skin